Engineering Services

 Building Automation & Controls

 Modern HVAC systems achieve their full potential only when paired with sophisticated building automation and control systems.
-EBS Engineering PC designs comprehensive control sequences and specifies building automation systems (BAS) that optimize HVAC performance, enable remote monitoring and diagnostics, and provide the data needed for ongoing commissioning and energy management.
+EBS Engineering PC designs comprehensive control sequences and specifies building automation systems (BAS) that optimize HVAC performance, enable remote monitoring and diagnostics, and provide the data needed for ongoing energy management and system optimization.

 Our control designs include detailed sequences of operation for all HVAC equipment, specifying setpoints, control loops, staging logic, economizer operation, morning warm-up and cool-down routines, night setback, optimal start algorithms, and alarm conditions.
 We design control systems using open protocols such as BACnet and Modbus to ensure interoperability between equipment from different manufacturers and to provide building operators with a unified platform for monitoring and controlling all building systems.